kristofferv98/Agent_Nexus/README.md

 ### Registering Functions with LLMHandler

 The LLMHandler manages the conversation loop.
 Whenever the LLM attempts to call a tool, LLMHandler intercepts the request and calls the actual Python code.
+Unified for all llms.

 For example, in:
 ```python